GoldOne/See-pei-pei/crypto/README.md

-To decrypt the string, take the character from the encrypted string along with the corresponding character from the key and find the corresponding column it belongs to in the table
+To decrypt the string, take the character from the encrypted string along with the corresponding character from the key and find the corresponding column it belongs to in the table.

-.
 Your job is to implement this algorithm in the above named functions.
 Place your code for this in the file `vignere.cpp`.